DUI - DWI - Drunk Driving Defense Attorney

 Payable Traffic Citations

 The law was changed by the legislature effective January 1, 2011.
 Now, if you want to contest the ticket, you must follow the directions on the ticket to request a trial date within thirty days of receiving the ticket.
 This is causing a lot of confusion.
-If you do not either pay the ticket or request a trial date within thirty days the Motor Vehicle Administration (MVA) with suspend your driving privilege for “failure to comply”.
+If you neither pay the ticket nor request a trial date within thirty days, the Motor Vehicle Administration (MVA) will then suspend your driving privilege for failure to comply.

-Many people are unaware and surprised to learn their license is suspended while they honestly thought they were waiting for the trial date that hadn’t yet been set.
-Be careful!.
+Many people are unaware, and frankly quite surprised, to learn their license is suspended while they honestly thought they were waiting for the trial date that had not yet been set.
+Be careful!

-Contact our office today for a free initial consultation.
+Contact the law office of Attorney Richard Kodzis today for a free initial consultation.

 Attorney Kodzis offers anyone who has been arrested (and those who are seeking an attorney to represent another who has been arrested) a free initial meeting.
 He is also willing to make in-home, hospital and prison visits if clients cannot meet him at his office in Pasadena, Maryland.